Collaborations

 What is the relationship between group alignment, belief transmission, prejudice, and out-group hostility?
 The research team includes Martha Newson (Kent and Oxford), Karen Gonsalkorale (University of Sydney), Jorge Dorfman Knijnik (Western Sydney University), and Fiona White (University of Sydney) is investigating these issues with the help of the supporters of Western Sydney Wanderers' Football Club.

-CRIMINOLOGY, QUEENSLAND UNIVERSITY ➞
+UNIVERSITY OF QUEENSLAND ➞

 In Australia, and in many other countries, the criminal justice system requires offenders to adopt inauthentic personal narratives in order to make parole.
 But what if this requirement prevents ex-prisoners from fusing with mainstream groups and their values?
 We hypothesise that offenders’ perceived identities and fusion to groups will provide mechanisms through which they may successfully reintegrate to the community.
 Insofar as many aspects of the prisoners’ authentic identities are shared with non-offenders, affirming these positive core identities may strengthen motives to connect or ‘fuse’ with suitable support groups.
 Our broad aim is to understand the social psychological effects of the institutionalized experiences of offenders so that we may suggest strategies for increasing the likelihood of successful re-entry.
 The research team includes Michael Buhrmester (Oxford), Robin Fitzgerald (Queensland), Bill Swann (Texas).